The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results: Abstract

 \section{Abstract}

 We study a two-dimensional variational model for ferronematics --- composite materials formed by dispersing magnetic nanoparticles into a liquid crystal matrix.
 The model features two coupled order parameters: a Landau-de Gennes~$\Q$-tensor for the liquid crystal component and a magnetisation vector field~$\M$, both of them governed by a Ginzburg-Landau-type energy.
-The energy includes a singular coupling term favouring alignment between~$\Q$ and~$\M$.
-We analyse the asymptotic behaviour of (not necessarily minimizing) critical points as a small parameter~$\eps$ tends to zero.
-Our main results show that the energy concentrates along distinct singular sets: the (rescaled) energy density for the~$\Q$-component concentrates, to leading order, on a finite number of singular points, while the energy density for the~$\M$-component concentrates along a one-dimensional rectifiable set.
-Moreover, we prove that the curvature of the singular set for the $\M$-component (technically, the first variation of the associated varifold) is concentrated on a finite number of points, i.e.~the singular set for the~$\Q$-component.
+The energy, the largest part of which is carried by the $\Q$-component, includes a singular coupling term favouring alignment between~$\Q$ and~$\M$.
+In this article and in the companion paper~\cite{CDS2}, we analyse the asymptotic behaviour of (not necessarily minimizing) critical points as a small parameter~$\eps$ tends to zero.
+In this paper, we prove that the (rescaled) energy density for the $\Q$-component, concentrates, to leading order, on a finite number of singular points.
+Moreover, we prove energy estimates and compactness results that will be crucially used in~\cite{CDS2} to determine the structure of the energy concentration set for the $\M$-component as well as the relationship between the two singular sets.

 \textbf{Keywords:} Ginzburg-Landau functional, Allen-Cahn equation, vectorial problems, topological singularities, rectifiable sets.

 \textbf{2020 Mathematics Subject Classification:} 35Q56 $\cdot$ 76A15 $\cdot$ 49Q15 $\cdot$ 26B30